Akshaysmk07/Akshaysmk07/Readme.md

 🔭 **Currently Working On**
 AI/ML and Analytics Projects

-🌱 **Currently Learning**
-MLOps and its integration into real-world projects

 💬 **Ask Me About**
 Data Science, Machine Learning, AI project development, and Data Analytics